 March: NTT Docomo announces that it will conduct a three-way 5G technical collaboration with China Mobile Communications Corporation and KT Corporation.
 NTT Docomo also reveals that its joint 5G outdoor trials with Ericsson have achieved a maximum data transmission speed of over 4.5Gbps using the high-frequency 15GHz spectrum band, and that they aim to establish a commercial 5G network before the Tokyo 2020 Olympic Games begin in July 2020.
 Huawei and Mitsubishi Electric are added to the list of NTT Docomo 5G vendors.

-July: NTT Docomo announces that it entered into 5G collaborations with five additional vendors—Intel Corporation, Keysight Technologies, Panasonic Corporation, Qualcomm Technologies, and Rohde & Schwarz.
+July: NTT Docomo announces that it entered into 5G collaborations with five additional vendors—Intel, Keysight Technologies, Panasonic, Qualcomm Technologies, and Rohde & Schwarz.

 October: NTT Docomo conducts first real-world tests of its 5G network technology, in partnership with Nokia, at the Roppongi Hills complex in Tokyo.